Oktaliem/OWASPZAPOdooGauge/README.md

 # OWASPZAPOdooGauge
 Run Automated Security/Penetration testing with OWASP ZAP + Selenium + TestNG + Gauge + Java + Maven + Odoo
+This repository has 2 ways to run the test
+- run it via TestNG framework
+- run it via Gauge framework

 # Environment
 ```